'Trump baby' balloon to fly outside British parliament as big protests expected

 “We’re sending a very clear message of solidarity to those affected by his despicable politics – and saying loud and clear that the US president doesn’t deserve the red carpet treatment,” said Ajuub Faraji, one of the organizers of the blimp.

-In central London, tens of thousands of protesters are expected to take part in a “Carnival of Resistance” later in the day to voice their opposition to the president.
+In central London, the leader of Britain’s opposition Labour Party will join tens of thousands of protesters in a “Carnival of Resistance” to voice their opposition to the president.

+Jeremy Corbyn, who will speak at the rally after snubbing Monday night’s banquet at Buckingham Palace, said it was an “opportunity to stand in solidarity with those he’s attacked in America, around the world and in our own country”.

 Among those taking part will be environmental activists, anti-racism campaigners and women’s rights protesters.

 Police will close the road directly outside Downing Street to protect the president and his family.